Cherry-Coloured Funk

 "Cherry-Coloured Funk" is a song by the Scottish alternative rock band Cocteau Twins.
 It is the opening track on their sixth studio album, Heaven or Las Vegas (1990), released by 4AD.
-The song is widely considered one of the band’s signature works and a defining example of their dream pop sound.

 Background and composition

-Cherry-Coloured Funk was written and recorded by band members Elizabeth Fraser, Robin Guthrie, and Simon Raymonde during sessions for Heaven or Las Vegas at September Sound studios in London.
-The song exemplifies the Cocteau Twins’ characteristic blend of lush, reverb-heavy guitar textures, ethereal vocals, and melodic bass lines, with Fraser's vocals described as "the voice that lifts any musical accompaniment to remarkable and ethereal heights".
+"Cherry-Coloured Funk" was written and recorded by band members Elizabeth Fraser, Robin Guthrie, and Simon Raymonde during sessions for Heaven or Las Vegas at September Sound studios in London.
+Pitchfork called out the song's "first melty guitar chords" as setting up the listener to enjoy the bright imagery of Heaven or Las Vegas.